Tenza/configurations/ArchLinux Installation/2 - Base System Configuration.md

 ## Dualboot

-The package responsible for detecting other OS installations is `os-prober`, and it should be installed before any aditional configuration.
+The package responsible for detecting other OS installations is `os-prober`, and it should be installed before any aditional configurations.

 <pre>
 pacman -S os-prober
 </pre>

+> but I also report a problem where `os-prober` tries to mount my Linux extended partition, although everything was properly configured, a error still showed up.

 <sub><sup>
 References:
 https://wiki.archlinux.org/index.php/GRUB#Dual-booting
 </sup></sub>

-#### Windows already instaled:
+#### Windows already installed

 If Arch was installed while Windows was already on the machine, and assuming the GRUB2 bootloader was already installed to the MBR, the only thing left to do, is refresh the GRUB2 configuration file.